microcosm/rpi-build-and-boot/README.md

 ## Cross-compile!

-When you're ssh'ed into your virtual machine, you can access the root partition in /opt/raspberrypi/root.
-Dig deeper, and you'll find /opt/raspberrypi/root/opt/openframeworks.
+When you're ssh'ed into your virtual machine, you can access the root partition in `/opt/raspberrypi/root`.
+Dig deeper, and you'll find `/opt/raspberrypi/root/opt/openframeworks`.
 This is the armv7 OpenFrameworks directory, uncompressed and ready to go.
-It's symlinked to /opt/openframeworks for simplicity.
+It's symlinked to `/opt/openframeworks for simplicity`.

 From your vagrant shell: